Tom4tot/Windows-11-Personal-Setup/README.md

-# Windows 11 Personal Setup - privacy tweaks with GPEDIT
+# Windows 11 Personal Setup | Privacy tweaks with GPEDIT

 ### Introduction and general information
 Made for: Windows 11 22H2